D4RK-M3TA/PaperBot---Research-Assistant-Agent/RENDER_DEPLOYMENT.md

 ## 6. Important Notes

 1. **Static Files**: The `collectstatic` command in the start command will collect static files to `staticfiles/` directory.
 Make sure your Django settings are configured correctly.

+2. **Frontend**: The frontend is built during the build process and served by Django at the root URL (`/`).
+The React app will be available at your main domain.

 2. **Media Files**: By default, media files are stored locally.
 For production, consider using AWS S3 by configuring the AWS environment variables.